socketsupply/socket/docs/api.md

 A value returned by the OS that represents the path to the running app.

 ### process.verison: String
-The executable name as defined in the `settings.config` file.
+The executable name as defined in the `operator.config` file.